juanvillacortac/citric/README.md

 <img align="right" src="./www/static/logo.svg" height="150px" alt="the fresh logo: a sliced citric dripping with juice">

-**Citric™**, the "blazing fast" 🐌 and "bleeding edge" 🤡 Fresh fork that you don't need, unless you want:
+**Citric™**, the "blazing fast" 🐌 and "bleeding edge" 🤡 Fresh ~~ROM hack~~ fork that you don't need, unless you are an edgy 16yo developer or you simply want:

 - Islands on any directory, only suffix the component with `.island.{tsx|ts|jsx|js}`.